1

 wait until the active lease expires California

-If you are not in a hurry to put your rental property on the California real estate market and still have good cash flow, it is best to wait for the lease to end.
+If you are not in a hurry to put your rental property on the real estate market and still have good cash flow, it is best to wait for the lease to end.
 There are actually many benefits to doing this.

 For starters, you can make repairs and upgrades to the vacant property without disturbing any tenants.
 A better-looking rental property translates to a higher asking price.
 Even if you waited months before selling it on the real estate market, you end up with more cash.